 Porcellino Grasso Ristorante

-Porcellino's hillside location and attentive service staff could naturally make it the go-to place for Italian food in Budapest, but first the kitchen would need to make the leap from neighborhood-restaurant type cooking to offering more nuanced and convincing flavors.
+With a pretty, hillside location and attentive service staff, Porcellino could easily become a sought-after destination for Italian food in Budapest.
+But for that to happen, the kitchen would need to offer more nuanced and convincing flavors.